FREE DELIVERY

 One of the MOST common mistakes made is over-watering!

-Grey, stiff-leaved Tillandsias usually need less water than the softer, green, or thin-leaved varieties, but most plants do well with weekly watering.
+Grey, stiff-leaved Tillandsias like Xerographica) usually need less water than the softer, green, or thin-leaved varieties, and prefer a quick dunk in water, rather than a soak, but most plants will do well with weekly watering.

 Be sure to shake off all excess water after soaking, as any water left in your plant leaves can cause rot.
 (Drying them upside down helps greatly with this.)
-Ensure the plant has dried thoroughly before returning it to its display.
+“Bulbous” species like T. Ccaput Medusae, T. Bulbosa, T. Pruinosa, T. Pseudobaileyi, T. Butzii, and T. Seleriana are particularly prone to rot if water pools in the “bulb” base.

-If growing outdoors: The best way to water is to use a hose sprinkler and spray the plants as you would normal garden watering.
-Alternatively, depending on how many you have, you could use a watering can, and liberally pour the water over the plants.
-Either way, be sure that a nice gentle spray of water is used.
-Again, ensure that no water is left in the crown / leaf growth section of certain plants like the Xerographicas, as this can cause rot.
+If growing outdoors: The best way to water is to use a hose sprinkler or watering can, and wet the plants as you would normal garden watering.
+Again, ensure that no water is left in the crown / leaf growth section of the drier species like Xerographica and the bulbous species mentioned above.

 Tillandsias are remarkable and hold such an attraction because they are just that, Air Plants.
 The roots are only used to anchor the plant.
 They do not absorb water or nutrients through the roots, as this is done solely through the leaves.